 In 1948 the State Bar of Arizona opened its first office at 234 North Central Avenue in Phoenix and hired its first employee, Mrs. Doris Odom, as secretary.
 Slightly more than 1,000 attorneys were licensed to practice law in Arizona at that time.

 The first Executive Director, Don Phillips, was hired in 1954.
 Phillips served for 10 years before handing over the reins to Eldon Husted whose tenure lasted from 1964 to 1983.
 Husted prepared the first annual budget for the association in 1965 and it totaled $78,000.
 When Husted left in 1983, membership numbers had climbed beyond 7,000.

-In 1973, the Arizona Supreme Court drafted Rule 31 which created joint oversight by the legislature and supreme court over the State Bar.
+In 1973, the Arizona Supreme Court drafted Rule 31 (now Rules 32) which created joint oversight by the legislature and supreme court over the State Bar.
 That joint oversight ended in 1985 when the Legislature 'sunsetted' the 1933 State Bar Act, leaving the Bar under the sole oversight of the Arizona Supreme Court.

 Today, the State Bar of Arizona employs approximately 100 people who serve approximately 18,250 active attorneys and a growing population of Arizona citizens.